melezhik/swat/README.md

 ### Matching block of text

-Sometimes it is very usefull not only try find a strings, but a `blocks of text`, like here
+Sometimes it is very helful not match a content against a _single strings_, but a `block of text`, like here:

     # this 3 string should be in an output
     # line by line

     begin:
     this string
     followed by that string
     and this one followed by previous one

     # you even may to use regexps here:
     regexp: what about (me|you)
         and finaly the last one

     end:

 This kind of check should be passed when running against for example this block of text: